colorado-aviators/AV-Scribe/CONTRIBUTING.rst

         git commit -am "update release docs" && git push

 6. Open and merge a pull request from your branch onto main with the title "Release v0.2.0".
+7.  `Make a Release tag <https://github.com/mcgsjoyner/AVWX-Scribe/releases/new>`_ like "v0.2.0"
+    with the title "Release v0.2.0"

 Get Started!
 ------------